Catapult: Greek and Roman catapults

 From the mid-4th century BC onwards, evidence of the Greek use of arrow-shooting machines becomes more dense and varied: arrow firing machines (katapaltai) are briefly mentioned by Aeneas Tacticus in his treatise on siegecraft written around 350 BC.
 An extant inscription from the Athenian arsenal, dated between 338 and 326 BC, lists a number of stored catapults with shooting bolts of varying size and springs of sinews.
 The later entry is particularly noteworthy as it constitutes the first clear evidence for the switch to torsion catapults, which are more powerful than the more-flexible crossbows and which came to dominate Greek and Roman artillery design thereafter.
 This move to torsion springs was likely spurred by the engineers of Philip II of Macedonia.
 Another Athenian inventory from 330 to 329 BC includes catapult bolts with heads and flights.
 As the use of catapults became more commonplace, so did the training required to operate them.
 Many Greek children were instructed in catapult usage, as evidenced by "a 3rd Century B.C. inscription from the island of Ceos in the Cyclades [regulating] catapult shooting competitions for the young".
 Arrow firing machines in action are reported from Philip II's siege of Perinth (Thrace) in 340 BC.
 At the same time, Greek fortifications began to feature high towers with shuttered windows in the top, which could have been used to house anti-personnel arrow shooters, as in Aigosthena.
 Projectiles included both arrows and (later) stones that were sometimes lit on fire.
 Onomarchus of Phocis first used catapults on the battlefield against Philip II of Macedon.
-Philip's son, Alexander the Great, was the next commander in recorded history to make such use of catapults on the battlefield as well as to use them during sieges.
+Philip's son, Alexander the Great, was the next commander in recorded history to make such use of catapults on the battlefield, such as at the Battle of Jaxartes, as well as to use them during sieges.

 The Romans started to use catapults as arms for their wars against Syracuse, Macedon, Sparta and Aetolia (3rd and 2nd centuries BC).
 The Roman machine known as an arcuballista was similar to a large crossbow.
 Later the Romans used ballista catapults on their warships.